Bhupesh-V/til/Go/google-uuid-parse-side-effect-uuid-array.md

 The reason is that `uuid.Parse()` method assumes it's a ["Microsoft GUID"](https://learn.microsoft.com/en-us/dynamicsax-2012/developer/guids#string-representations-of-a-guid) and parses it accordingly.
 So the above code will work even if the curly braces are not stripped from the string, and you will get a `uuid.UUID` type.

 See `uuid.Parse()` method's implementation [here](https://github.com/google/uuid/blob/master/uuid.go#L81-L83)

+So bottom line, its a side-effect we are assuming to be a feature.
+But it's a nice side-effect to have.
+Isn't it (or hell, maybe we will wait till it breaks)?